 “Social insertion means anarchist involvement in the daily fights of the oppressed and working classes.
 It does not mean acting within single-issue advocacy campaigns based around the involvement of expected traditional political activists, but rather within movements of people struggling to better their own condition, which come together not always out of exclusively materially-based needs, but also socially and historically rooted needs of resisting the attacks of the state and capitalism.”

-Later documents such as “Anarchism and Social Organization,” a 2008 organizational document of the Anarchist Federation of Rio de Janeiro (FARJ), translated into English in 2012 (see the English edition introductory note), also provide more detailed discussions around building popular movements and how these relate to political organization.
+Later documents such as “Anarchism and Social Organization,” a 2008 organizational and programmatic document of the Federação Anarquista do Rio de Janeiro (FARJ), provide more detailed discussions.
+Translated into English in 2012 (we recommend reading the English edition introductory note) the document details their perspective on building popular movements and how these relate to political organization.
 In sum, we think pieces like “Active Revolution” and the other writings mentioned here can be useful reference points in discussions today around these concepts.

 Part I: Anarchist, Grassroots Dual Power